cdinu/tacovid/README.md

 # Tech against Coronavirus

-It is very likely that 1/5 of us will have to work for home in the very near future due to the coronavirus outbreak.
+It is very likely that 1/5 of us will have to work from home in the very near future due to the coronavirus outbreak.
 So here’s a list of products you can use to maintain collaboration and work remotely with your team.
 As a distributed team ourselves, we’ve used many of these over the past 5 years.
 Please contribute with any software solution you’ve heard of or used yourself that might benefit others.

 Let’s do this together!